How Does Bankruptcy Impact Your Future?

 It will prevent you from taking out a mortgage, you won’t be able to apply for a personal loan with a good interest rate, and the interest rates for a credit card will be through the roof.

-You’ll also need to slowly build up your credit rating again once this seven-year period has concluded.
+You’ll also need to slowly build up your credit rating again.

 In short, bankruptcy is an effective way to get out of severe debt, but it also locks you out of many financial options for up to seven years.